Suspense

-Suspense is a state of mental uncertainty, anxiety, being undecided, or being doubtful.
-In a dramatic work, suspense is the anticipation of the outcome of a plot or of the solution to an uncertainty, puzzle, or mystery, particularly as it affects a character for whom one has sympathy.
-However, suspense is not exclusive to fiction.
+Suspense is a state of anxiety or excitement caused by mysteriousness, uncertainty, doubt, or undecidedness.
+In a narrative work, suspense is the audience's excited anticipation about the plot or conflict (which may be heightened by a violent moment, stressful scene, puzzle, mystery, etc.), particularly as it affects a character for whom the audience feels sympathy.
+However, suspense is not exclusive to narratives.

-In drama
+In narratives

 In literature, films, television, and plays, suspense is a major device for securing and maintaining interest.
 It may be of several major types: in one, the outcome is uncertain and the suspense resides in the question of who, what, or how; in another, the outcome is inevitable from foregoing events, and the suspense resides in the audience's anxious or frightened anticipation in the question of when.
-Readers feel suspense when they are deeply curious about what will happen next, or when they know what is likely to happen but don’t know how it will happen.
+Readers feel suspense when they are deeply curious about what will happen next, or when they know what is likely to happen but do not know how it will happen.
 Even in historical fiction, with characters whose life stories are well known, the why usually brings suspense to the novel.

-An adjunct to suspense is foreshadowing, as found in hints of national crisis or revolution in Isabel Allende’s House of the Spirits (1991).
+An adjunct to suspense is foreshadowing, as found in hints of national crisis or revolution in Isabel Allende's House of the Spirits (1982).